khaledh/khaledh.github.io/docs/osdev/10-higher-half-kernel.md

 ![Kernel - Higher Half](kernel-higherhalf.png)

 Great!
 We've entered the kernel, which is now running at the higher half of the address space.
+This is another big milestone.

+There are many things we can tackle next, but one important thing we need to take care of before we add more code is handling CPU exceptions.
+The reason is that sooner or later our kernel will crash, and we won't know why.
+Handling CPU exceptions gives us a way to print a debug message and halt the CPU, so we can see what went wrong.

+But before we can do that, we need to set up the **Global Descriptor Table** (GDT), which we'll look at in the next section.